jwstegemann/fritz2-docs/MountPoint.md

     hr {}
 }
 ```
-Whenever you are sure that there will be only one root element, you can use the `renderElement {}` function instead: it is optimized for a single element and performs better.
+Whenever you are sure that there will be only one root element, you can use the `renderElement {}` function instead: it is optimized for a single root element and performs slightly better.
-Additionally, you can influence how fritz2 handles the order of elements whenever no `Tag`s exist on the same level as the `render` block, or the order of the elements does not matter: use `preserveOrder = false` to deactivate the ordering of elements to again increase performance.
+Additionally, you can influence how fritz2 handles the order of elements: Whenever no `Tag`s exist on the same level as the MountPoint created by the call to `render`, or the order of the elements just does not matter use `preserveOrder = false` to deactivate the ordering of elements to increase performance.
 This is highly recommended when re-rendering a lot in your application.

 ```kotlin
 render {